junxit/us-congress-bills-110/metadata.md

 - 2008-05-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 5/19/2008 H4113)
 - 2008-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 5/19/2008 H4113)
 - 2008-05-21 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-06-02 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2008-09-26 — Amendment SA 5654 agreed to in Senate by Unanimous Consent.
+- 2008-09-26 — Amendment SA 5654 proposed by Senator Reid for Senator Conrad. (consideration: CR S9573; text: CR S9573) To reduce the length of the waiver program extension.
+- 2008-09-26 — Measure laid before Senate by unanimous consent. (consideration: CR S9573)
+- 2008-09-26 — Message on Senate action sent to the House.
+- 2008-09-26 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-26 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2008-09-26 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2008-09-26 — Senate amendment agreed to: Amendment SA 5654 agreed to in Senate by Unanimous Consent.
+- 2008-09-26 — Senate amendment proposed (on the floor): Amendment SA 5654 proposed by Senator Reid for Senator Conrad.(consideration: CR S9573; text: CR S9573)
+- 2008-09-26 — Senate amendment submitted